cashflow-problems-avoid.png

 Never Wait on a Client

 Example: A web shop might design a website for a client.
 The invoice and contract say something like, “When your website is launched final payment is due.”
-But stop and think about this.
+Sounds reasonable in theory, but look again.
 The project finish line is contingent on the client adding content to the website.
-The issue happens when the web shop has to wait weeks or months to get the content from the client.
+The issue happens when the webshop has to wait weeks or months to get the content from the client.
 Never set a final payment after your client’s responsibilities are met.
 Be very clear in your proposals and contracts, you get paid when your work is finished.
-Rule #1 of a service -based company: Don’t let your clients affect your cash flow.
+Rule #1 of a service-based company: Don’t let your clients affect your cash flow.

 Get a Deposit